 Take your adventures off-road with the best maps for overlanding.
 This list includes favorites like USFS Roads and Trails and Motor Vehicle Use Maps, plus a few bonus maps you might not know about.
-Discover new trails, go further off the grid and always be prepared for what’s ahead with these key map sources.
+Discover new trails, go further off the grid, and be prepared for what’s ahead with these key map sources.

 Overlanding has taken the outdoor industry by storm, and for good reason — the goal is to get as far off the beaten path as possible.
 Get started by learning what an overlanding route looks like, the type of vehicle and equipment you’ll need, and tips for planning your first trip.